alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 {% youtube https://www.youtube.com/watch?v=B3XxPnbehqQ %}

-You can read the slides and notes on this page, or download the slides [as a PDF](/talks/suspicious-minds.pdf).
+You can read the slides and transcript on this page, or download the slides [as a PDF](/talks/suspicious-minds.pdf).
+The transcript is based on the captions on the YouTube video, with some light editing and editorial notes where required.

 <!--
 Note: